etalasaccounts/crema/QWEN.md

 ## Project Overview

-This is a Next.js 15 application named "crema".
+This is a Next.js 15 application named "Screenbolt".
 Based on the dependencies and file structure, it appears to be a video management platform with features for user authentication, workspaces, and video storage.
 Key technologies include:

 - **Framework**: Next.js 15 (App Router)
 - **Language**: TypeScript